maftouni/Patient_Aware_Splitter/README.md

 # Patient_Aware_Image_Split
-This repository splits a sample Covid/Normal classification dataset into validation and training sets in a patient aware manner.
-It is important not to split images of the same patient between the sets (to avoid overfitting); therefore, we have used meta-data file to group the images based on Patient-ID first.
+It is important not to split images of the same patient between the test and train sets to avoid overfitting.
+This repository splits a sample Covid/Normal classification dataset into train and test sets in a patient aware and stratified manner.
+The meta-data file is used to group the images based on Patient-ID.

-It is also important to have stratified split of Covid/NonCovid cases.
-As we only have two classes here, I have disentagled stratification from grouping by splitting each of the classes separately.
+While grouping should be done strictly to ensure there is no overlap of groups, stratification can be done approximately i.e. as well as possible.
+This code assumes that all instances of one group have the same stratification category, meaning that all the images coming from the same Patient ID are either Covid or NonCovid.

 **split_to_folders.py** splits images into 4 folders inside splitted: train/Covid, train/NonCovid, test/Covid, test/NonCovid
+**split_into_dictionary.py** splits images into a dictionary **split_into_dataloader.py** splits images into a torch Dataloader